-We stock a wide range of maps and guide books for all of the long-distance cycle-touring routes in the UK.
-What’s more, we have cycled a good few of them or at least parts of them!
+We stock a wide range of maps and guide books for all of the long-distance cycle-touring routes in the UK including:

 The waymarked cycle routes are mostly Sustrans official routes, though some are not: the Reivers Route is a regional route and LEJOG has no official route or signposting at all.